Business Rates Explained

 - Twice yearly with a sum equal to five monthly instalments by the 15th April with the balance by 15th September.

-There are a number of different methods of payment available for you to choose from.
-We would prefer you to use one of the electronic methods.
+There are a number of different methods of payment available for you to choose from and where possible we would prefer you to use one of the electronic methods.

 How Do I Pay Online?

-You can pay your Non-domestic (Business) Rates by debit or credit card online using our online payment system:
+You can pay your Non-domestic (Business) Rates by debit or credit card using our online payment system;

 Can I set up a direct debit?